frkatona/ObsidianSync/Lab/MURI.md

 9. Ben Stovall will give me samples which aren’t super uniform this week, but next week they will be and then we’ll do the parameter space for JP
 	1. This week, we’ll give the samples to Tainara to cut into pieces herself
 ---
-### 5/28 notes
- - characterization may pivot to Raman-AFM
- - MS plotting update reveals some H2, CH2 (or BH3), and C2H4 (or B2H4) release at 250 C oven treatment, corresponding to some simulations